agoncal/swagger-ui-angular6/README.md

-# Angular CLI 6 + Angular 6 + Swagger-UI + Bootstrap 4 + FontAwesome 5 example app
+# Angular CLI 7 + Angular 7 + Swagger-UI + Bootstrap 4.1 + FontAwesome 5 example app

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0-rc.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4.

 ## Start the project

-Run `yarn install` and `ng serve`.
+Run `npm install` and `ng serve`.
 Server will start at port 4200.
 Go to localhost:4200.

 ## How the project was created